About the Species

 Where They Live

-The spiny angel shark is found in the southwestern Atlantic Ocean from Espírito Santo, Brazil, to Rawson, Argentina.
+The spiny angelshark is found in the southwestern Atlantic Ocean from Rio de Janeiro, Brazil, to south of Rawson, Argentina.
 It is a primarily coastal, bottom dwelling angelshark, preferring depths between 26 and 33 feet and occurring in temperatures between 50 °F and 72 °F. The species lives in muddy or sandy bottom substrates and is relatively inactive during the day.
-This nocturnal activity makes the spiny angel shark more vulnerable to gillnet fisheries, which tend to operate at night.
+This nocturnal activity makes the spiny angelshark more vulnerable to gillnet fisheries, which tend to operate at night.

 Lifespan & Reproduction